Lartu/ldpl-std/README.md

 ## License

 LDPL is distributed under the GNU General Public License 3.0.
-All LDPL Dinosaur logos are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+All LDPL Dinosaur logos where created by [Lartu](https://github.com/Lartu) and are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.